ansible/pylibssh/README.md

 The [PyCA](https://github.com/pyca) operates a significant amount of infrastructure in the form of continuous integration.
-This repository holds the configuration for setting up Jenkins, as well as the various docker containers we use in testing.
+This repository holds the configuration for setting up our [Jenkins server](https://ci.cryptography.io), as well as the various docker containers we use in testing.

-**This is a work in progress and the [new CI](https://ci.cryptography.io) server is not yet primary.**

 ## Ansible